WIKIPEDIA DEMOCRACY, AND WIKICRACY

 introduction of a reference to Bernard Madoff

-promptly reverted by gatekeepers, followed by arguments on the "Talk
+gatekeepers, followed by arguments on the "Talk page", under the

-page", under the labels on No censorship of "Bernard Madoff" and From Madoff to Political Controversy.
+labels on No censorship of "Bernard Madoff" and From Madoff to Political Controversy.
+The stuff

-history of the Communist Party was revised to delete references to leaders
+Communist Party was revised to delete references to leaders purged from the

 Wrong with Wikipedia?" spells that "Some